-which aims to serve the first $3$ users respectively.
-By the sum of all transmissions, user~$4$ can attain $A+D$ and decode $A$.
-Thus, we serve $4$ users by only $3$ transmissions, and save $1$ transmission comparing to serving users individually.
+to serve the first three users.
+The sum of all transmissions gives $A+D$ which user~$4$ uses to decode $A$.
+Thus, we served $4$ users by only $3$ transmissions, saving $1$ transmission compared to serving users individually.